Retention Policy

 Frequency of full backups | Monthly, 1 full backup in a month |

-Frequency of backup runs | Every working day |
+Frequency of incremental backup runs | Daily |

 Requirement for longer retention for full backups (GFS) | ❌ |

-Example 4: Recurring Schedule + GFS
+Example 4: Recurring (Advanced) Schedule + GFS

 Parameter | Value |